Georgia vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Georgia has combined with its opponents to score more than 53 points just two times this season.
+- Georgia has combined with its opponents to put up more than 53 points just twice this year.

-- The combined points per game average of the two teams, 52, is one point fewer than Saturday's over/under.
+- The two teams combine to average 52 points per game, one less than the total in this contest.

 - The 36 combined points per game that these two squads have allowed this season are 17 fewer than the 53 over/under in this contest.

-- Bulldogs games have an average total of 47.7 points this season, 5.3 fewer than Saturday's over/under.
+- The average total in Bulldogs games this season is 47.7, 5.3 points fewer than Saturday's over/under of 53 .

-- The 53 over/under in this game is 2.5 points above the 50.5 average total in Commodores games this season.
+- The 50.5 PPG average total in Commodores games this season is 2.5 points fewer than this game's over/under.

 Georgia Stats and Trends